h1376h/MLCourse/ML_Obsidian_Vault/linear_regression_notes.md

 3. At the optimal $\lambda$ value, test error reaches its minimum
 4. As $\lambda$ decreases further, training error continues to decrease but test error begins to increase (overfitting)
 5. When $\lambda$ is too small (left side), the gap between training and test error becomes large

+# Resources

+- C. Bishop, "Pattern Recognition and Machine Learning", Chapter 1.1, 1.3, 3.1, 3.2.
+- Yaser S. Abu-Mostafa, Malik Maghdon-Ismail, and Hsuan Tien Lin, "Learning from Data", Chapter 2.3, 3.2, 3.4.

+[Y.S.
+Abou Mostafa, et. al]

+# Regularization and bias/variance

+The effect of different regularization strengths (λ) on model fitting and the bias-variance tradeoff:

+## λ is large (ln λ = 2.6):
+- Left plot: Multiple fitted models (red lines) from 100 different training datasets
+- Right plot: Comparison between the true function (green) and average prediction (red)
+- Models are very simple/constrained with high bias and low variance
+- All models have similar shapes, showing little variation between datasets
+- The average model is significantly different from the true function

+## λ is intermediate (ln λ = -0.31):
+- Models capture more of the true function's shape
+- Balanced tradeoff between bias and variance
+- The average model more closely approximates the true function
+- Models still show consistency across different datasets

+## λ is small (ln λ = -2.4):
+- Models are very flexible with low bias and high variance
+- High sensitivity to training data variations, with large differences between models
+- The average model matches the true function well, but individual models vary greatly
+- Overfitting to individual training datasets is evident

+Experimental details:
+- L = 100 data sets were used
+- Each with n = 25 training examples
+- Using polynomial basis functions with m = 25 degree

+This visualization demonstrates how regularization strength controls the bias-variance tradeoff.
+At high λ values, models are simple with high bias and low variance.
+At low λ values, models are complex with low bias but high variance.
+Finding the optimal λ value is key to achieving the best predictive performance.

+[Bishop]

+## Model complexity: Bias-variance trade-off

+[Bishop]

+# Regularization visualization

+The visual comparison of model fitting with and without regularization:

+## Without regularization (left plot):
+- The blue curve represents the true underlying function (sine curve)
+- The thin gray lines show many different linear fits from different training datasets
+- Notice the high variability in slopes and intercepts of these lines
+- Some lines have extremely steep slopes, trying to fit the training points exactly
+- This demonstrates high variance - small changes in training data lead to large changes in the model

+## With regularization (right plot):
+- The same true underlying function (blue sine curve)
+- The thin gray lines again show multiple linear fits from different training datasets
+- The regularized models show much more consistency in their slopes
+- Extreme parameter values are penalized, leading to more moderate fits
+- The variance between different models is significantly reduced

+The visualization clearly demonstrates how regularization constrains the model parameters, preventing extreme values that may result from overfitting to noise in the training data.
+While individual regularized models may have slightly higher bias, their reduced variance leads to more consistent and reliable predictions across different datasets.

+[Y.S.
+Abou Mostafa, et. al]